rakugoteam/emojis-docs/docs/EmojiButton.md

  - [**update_emoji**()](#update_emoji)

 ## Vars

 ### emoji_name

+The name (alias) of the emoji to display.
+*type* : `String`
 *default value* : `"sunglasses":`

 ### emoji_size

+The size of the emoji and button to display.

+*type* : `int`
 *default value* : `16:`

 ## Funcs

 ### update_emoji()

+Function used is change the emoji or it size.
+It is called when the emoji_name or emoji_size is changed.